Board of Trustees Election 2026

 The Board meets at least once a month at the Main Library to conduct its business.
 As an elected, administrative body, the Board of Library Trustees holds the authority and accountability for providing library services to the residents of Altadena.
 The Board holds the authority and accountability as a body, not as individuals.
 The Board understands the needs of the community and transforms them into the policies that govern the District.
 The Board creates long and short term plans to ensure that the Library District thrives and oversees progress toward their implementation.
 It approves and monitors the annual budget, and as stewards for the library’s present and future, ensures adequate funding for district operations.
 It hires, supports, and evaluates a qualified library director.
 The Board works to maintain unity of purpose among its members.
 It delegates authority and accountability to the District Director who operates under policies set by the Board.

-IMPORTANT UPDATE FOR THE 2024 ELECTION: The District has moved from at-large elections in our jurisdiction to designated trustee areas.
-After a long process with extensive public input and Trustee deliberation, the below map was adopted.
-This change ensures equal representation of the community on our Library Board.
-Below is the adopted map, as well as an interactive tool for the community to explore their designated trustee area.
+IMPORTANT UPDATE AS OF 2024: The District adopted districted elections, and trustees are elected from designated jurisdictions.
+This ensures equal representation of the community on our Library Board.
+Below is the adopted map, and an interactive tool for you to explore your districted area.

 How to Run for Local Elected Office

-The above video was hosted virtually on Zoom for the public on July 17, 2020, and the dates and deadlines in the video HAVE CHANGED FOR 2024.
+The above video was hosted virtually on Zoom for the public on July 17, 2020, and the dates and deadlines in the video HAVE CHANGED FOR 2026.
+The Candidate Handbook and Resource Guide for 2026 will be released in late May-early June.

 Have questions?
 Reach out to our Trustees!
 Click here to see contact information for all current Trustees.